Vitamins are present from eating a variety of foods but sometimes supplements will be required where a body is not receiving enough nutrients.

 The definition of a vitamin is what is essential for normal human growth yet can only be obtained from the diet because it is not manufactured by the human body.

-So, let us start to think about a few of them, leaving you to research the other vitamins with greater enthusiasm, once you understand how important they are to the body.
+So, let us start to think about a few of them, leaving you to research the other vitamins and with greater enthusiasm, once you understand how important they are to the body.
+The body may require various nutrients to function efficiently, including minerals like iron, phosphorus, and a few others.
+You can learn more about these nutrients from blogs similar to Healthline Gate.
+You may find articles on other health issues and benefits as well.

 Vitamin A is perhaps a lesser-known vitamin to many, but still an important one in terms of our health.
 It will keep many of our organs working effectively, such as our heart, lungs, and liver.
 While adequate consumption of Vitamin A-rich foods can help maintain good health, it is important to note than an excess of it can be harmful as well.
 Ongoing medical research aided by the likes of LifeNet Health is constantly looking to develop more understanding of the functioning of organ cells, which has been helpful in safe drug development and appropriate care.
 This kind of research has shown that, in some cases, an excess of Vitamin A can be toxic and lead to liver injury.
 While this may not happen in small doses, higher doses of vitamin tablets could be harmful, so remember to exercise regulation (as your doctor might suggest as well).